insected/bobbae_gcp-wiki/Service-Accounts.md

 Not every application interacts with human users—instead, an application might be running in the background unattended.
 Unattended applications include batch jobs, worker processes that dispatch messages read from a queue, or a resource-monitoring agent.

-Whenever an unattended application needs to access a resource, like a Cloud Storage bucket, it must act on its own behalf, not on behalf of any end user.
+Whenever an unattended application needs to access a resource, like a Cloud Storage bucket, it must act on its own behalf, not on behalf of any end-user.
 To act on its own behalf, an application needs its own identity that's unrelated to any end-user identity.

 https://cloud.google.com/iam/docs/granting-changing-revoking-access